 The Center for Access & Success strongly regards academic integrity.
 A student found responsible of academic dishonesty, including cheating, is subject to severe disciplinary action that may include dismissal from the University.
 For more information, see the University’s Policy of Academic Integrity.

 Students are required to schedule exams to be taken in the CAS Testing Center at the time the exam is given in their classrooms unless prior arrangements have been made with their professors.
 Students taking night classes need to make arrangements with their professors to schedule their exams during the normal CAS Testing Center's business hours.
+In addition, student who have back-to-back classes must also make arrangements with their professors to schedule their exams at another time so they do not miss any lectures / other classes.
+Students are entitled to receive extended time in the CAS testing center is also mindful of the students' other classes.

 Students may not have their cell phone or any electronic device on them, regardless if it is turned off or silenced.
 Students must leave their phones, along with other personal belongings, in a designated area provided by the testing center.